• Skip to primary navigation

 • Peel and chop the vegetables with the exception of one potato.
 Grate the remaining potato.

-• Cut the meat into bite-sized chunks and coat in flour seasoned with 1 teaspoon salt.
+• Cut the meat into bite-sized chunks and coat in flour seasoned with salt and paprika

 • Brown the meat in batches in the sunflower oil in a large frying pan.
 Use a high heat and do not over-crowd the pan.
 The meat should brown on the outside, and not release its juices.